cofuente/inclusion-project1/readme.md

 For an application of this complexity ensuring that database operations through models work well is important.
 Models are mostly your own code.

+To undo a seed and re-seed:
+`npx sequelize-cli db:migrate:undo`
+`npx sequelize-cli db:migrate`
+`npx sequelize-cli db:seed:all`